zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec03.md

 ### Outcome(s)

 If the NSEC3 iterations value is higher than 100, this test case gives a warning.
-If it is higher than the number recommended for the correspinding key size, this test case fails.
+If it is higher than the number recommended for the corresponding key size, this test case fails.

 ### Special procedural requirements